 Ramblewood Retreat Center at Sequim Bay State Park

 Ramblewood Retreat Center is located on the Olympic Peninsula just 4 miles east of Sequim and a quarter mile from Sequim Bay State Park.
 Ramblewood sits under a canopy of cedar, fir, hemlock and maple trees.
 It is a popular destination for those seeking a mixture of camping with the comforts of a fully equipped lodge and showers.
-Ramblewood offers a cozy lodge with fireplace, three heated sleeping cabins and four Adirondack (three-sided) sleeping shelters.
+Ramblewood offers a cozy lodge with fireplace, three heated sleeping cabins and five Adirondack (three-sided) sleeping shelters.
 For complete park information, please visit the Sequim Bay State Park page.

 - Fully equipped kitchen